On the proportion of derangements in affine classical groups: Affine unitary groups

-As observed in the proof of Lemma \ref{lemmaH=G+xK}, $\lambda$ is cute if it has Durfee square $k$ (for some $k \in \{1,\dots,m\}$) and the partition to the right of the Durfee square has exactly $k-1$ parts.

-Partitions satisfying the condition $\lambda_k=k$ for some $k$ where studied by Spiga in \cite{SpigaAGL}, in relation to the proportion of derangements in $\AGL_m(q)$.
+As observed in the proof of Lemma \ref{lemmaH=G+xK}, $\lambda \in \Lambda_m$ if and only if it has Durfee square $k$ (for some $k \in \{1,\dots,m\}$) and the partition to the right of the Durfee square has exactly $k-1$ parts (see also Fig. \ref{fig:example_partition_lemma}).
+Partitions satisfying the condition $\lambda_k=k$ for some $k$ were studied by Spiga in \cite{SpigaAGL}, in relation to the proportion of derangements in $\AGL_m(q)$.
 In \cite{BlechKnopf}, Blecher and Knopfmacher refer to the condition $\lambda_k=k$ as a \textit{fixed point}, extending the concept of fixed points from permutation group theory to integer partitions.
-In addition to the fixed point condition, cute partitions impose the extra requirement that $\lambda_{k-1}>k$, which can be rephrased by saying that the conjugate of the partition to the right of the Durfee square must have first part equal to $k-1$ (see also \cite{HopkSell} and \cite{Hopk}).
+In addition to the fixed point condition, the partitions in $\Lambda$ impose the extra requirement that $\lambda_{k-1}>k$, which can be rephrased by saying that the conjugate of the partition to the right of the Durfee square must have first part equal to $k-1$ (see also \cite{HopkSell} and \cite{Hopk}).